-The balance sheet as at 31 December 2021 shows a positive equity in the amount of EUR 6.60 million and an ending cash balance of EUR 9.2 million.
-Company will continue to require additional financing in the near future and in that respect already successfully raised EUR 28.4 million in March 2022 in a private equity placement via an accelerated book building offering.
-Together with existing cash resources, the net proceeds from this financing round are expected to extend the current cash runway of the Company into Q2 2023.
-The Company continues to evaluate equity and other financing options, including discussions with existing as well as new investors.
+The Statement of Financial Position as at 31 December 2023 shows a negative equity in the amount of EUR 3.83 million and ending cash balance of EUR 2.3 million.

+The Company will continue to require additional financing in the near future and in that respect already executed a EUR 3.0 million Investor Loan Agreement in February 2024 with Partners in Equity and Rosetta Capital and raised EUR 11.5 million gross proceeds in March 2024 in a private equity placement via an accelerated book-build offering disclosed in section 4 "Significant events after the Reporting Period" below.
+Together with existing cash resources, the net proceeds from these financing activities are expected to extend the current cash runway of the Company to the end of Q3 2024.